 Some claim that alkaline water — or high pH water — is the best water to drink when it comes to health, citing a long list of potential alkaline water benefits from enhanced weight loss to resistance against cancer.
 But does this popular beverage live up to the hype, or is it just another fad used to target health-conscious consumers?
 Let’s break down the debate and find the truth.

 What Is Alkaline Water?

-Alkaline water is a type of water with a higher pH than regular water.
-This is a measure of acidity — a low pH level indicates a more acidic substance while a higher pH is more alkaline.
-Too many hydrogen ions means less oxygen is available to the cells, resulting in higher acidity.
+Alkaline water is a type of water with a higher pH than regular water and negative negative oxidation reduction potential (ORP), and the best type is naturally alkaline spring water.
+(1b) This is a measure of acidity — a low pH level indicates a more acidic substance while a higher pH is more alkaline.
+Too many hydrogen ions means less oxygen is available to the cells, resulting in higher acidity when pH drops.
 Fewer hydrogen ions mean more oxygen is available, leading to a more alkaline, or basic, state.
 There is no known disease that can survive in an alkaline state.

 On average, your pH levels should be approximately a 7.365 for the blood on a scale between 0–14, leaving the blood at a 60/40 alkaline-to-acid ratio.

 Alkaline compounds buffer acids in the blood with four main alkaline minerals — calcium, magnesium, sodium and potassium — which work together to keep the body healthy and running properly.

 - Calcium strengthens our bones and supports a healthy circulatory system.

 - Magnesium helps convert our food into energy and works to maintain muscle, nerves, heart and kidney function.

 - Sodium controls blood pressure, balances fluids in the body and influences muscle movement.